 Clicking on the Looker permissions that you granted in order to log on will show the details that users will see in the consent screen that you customized above.
 You can also click Revoke access so that the next time you login to Looker (or test authorization) you will be re-prompted with the consent screen.
 You can use this workflow to help you customize your consent screen and view what users will see.

 Enabling E-mail Logins While Google Auth is Enabled

-To add a user via e-mail address (not in your Google Domain):
+To add a user via e-mail address that is not in your Google Domain:

 - Enable the Alternate login for admins and specified users option on the Google Auth page

 - Create or modify an existing user role to add the